-Bonnie Allyn Barnett serves as chair of Drinker Biddle's Environment and Energy Practice Group and is a managing partner in the firm.
-Bonnie combines an active litigation practice with counseling on regulatory compliance the environmental implications of a wide range of business and real estate transactions.
+Bonnie Allyn Barnett is a partner of the firm and past chair of Drinker Biddle's Environment and Energy Practice Group.
+Bonnie combines an active litigation practice with counseling on regulatory compliance and the environmental implications of a wide range of business and real estate transactions.

 On the clean up front, Bonnie has represented parties at sites along the East Coast from Boston to Florida and in the Midwest, not to mention throughout Pennsylvania and New Jersey.
 She has spent more than a dozen years working on the next frontier – large and complex sediment sites.